 Sauces for Lasagna

-As mentioned, there are two types of common sauces for lasagna: bolognese and white sauce.
+As mentioned, there are two types of common sauces that go into this Italian pasta casserole: bolognese and white sauce.

 1. Bolognese Sauce